brentp/gsort/README.md

 We will use this to enforce chromosome ordering in [ggd](https://github.com/gogetdata/ggd).

-It will also be useful for getting your files ready for use in bedtools.
+It will also be useful for getting your files ready for use in **bedtools**.

 # API Documentation